Market Spotlight: Cutaneous T-Cell Lymphoma (CTCL)

 - Datamonitor Healthcare estimates that in 2017, there were approximately 15,200 incident cases of cutaneous T-cell lymphoma (CTCL) worldwide, and forecasts that number to increase to 18,060 incident cases by 2026.

 - Approved drugs in the CTCL space target antibody-drug conjugate, cluster of differentiation 30, tumor necrosis factor receptor superfamily member 8, microtubules, histone deacetylase, interleukin-2, protein synthesis, chemokine receptor 4, retinoid X receptors, retinoid receptors, and DNA synthesis.
 These drugs are administered via the intravenous, topical, and oral routes.

 - The majority of industry-sponsored drugs in active clinical development for CTCL are in Phase II, with only one drug in Phase III.
-Therapies in mid-to-late-stage development for CTCL focus on a wide variety of targets.
-The majority of pipeline drugs in mid-tolate stage development are administered intravenously, with the remainder being tested in oral, topical, intratumoral, and subcutaneous formulations.
+Therapies in development for CTCL focus on a wide variety of targets.
+The greatest proportion of pipeline drugs in development are administered intravenously, with the remainder being tested in oral, topical, intratumoral, and subcutaneous formulations.

-- High-impact upcoming events for drugs in the CTCL space comprise topline Phase III trial results for SGX301, and topline Phase II trial results for resminostat.
+- High-impact upcoming events for drugs in the CTCL space comprise topline Phase III trial results for SGX301, and topline Phase II trial results for resminostat, AFM13, and cobomarsen.

 - The overall likelihood of approval of a Phase I hematologic asset is 9.6%, and the average probability a drug advances from Phase III is 58.3%.
 Drugs, on average, take 8.8 years from Phase I to approval, compared to 9.3 years in the overall oncology space.